Kaletra (Lopinavir / Ritonavir)

 To comply with Canadian International Pharmacy Association regulations you are permitted to order a 3-month supply or the closest package size available based on your personal prescription. read more

-Lopinavir / Ritonavir Information
+Lopinavir and Ritonavir Information

-Lopinavir and Ritonavir (loe pin' a veer) (ri toe' na veer) Kaletra® (as a combination product containing Lopinavir, Ritonavir)
+(loe pin' a veer) (ri toe' na veer)

 The combination of lopinavir and ritonavir is used with other medications to treat human immunodeficiency virus (HIV) infection.
 Lopinavir and ritonavir are in a class of medications called protease inhibitors.
 They work by decreasing the amount of HIV in the blood.
 When lopinavir and ritonavir are taken together, ritonavir also helps to increase the amount of lopinavir in the body so that the medication will have a greater effect.
 Although lopinavir and ritonavir will not cure HIV, these medications may decrease your chance of developing acquired immunodeficiency syndrome (AIDS) and HIV-related illnesses such as serious infections or cancer.
 Taking these medications along with practicing safer sex and making other life-style changes may decrease the risk of transmitting the HIV virus to other people.